spring-projects/spring-security/src-readme.txt

 SOURCE RELEASES
 -------------------------------------------------------------------------------

-If you have downloaded an acegi-security-xx-src.zip, you will NOT be able to compile the project.
+If you have downloaded a spring-security-xx-src.zip, you will NOT be able to compile the project.
 The -src releases are intended for source code review and IDE integration only.
-If you wish to use Acegi Security, you must download the full release or compile it from CVS.
-See the "Building with Maven" page at http://acegisecurity.org for further details.
+If you wish to use Spring Security, you must download the full release or compile it from CVS.
+See the "Building" page at http://acegisecurity.org for further details.
 There is also a "Download" link if you would prefer to download an already compiled release.